David Lloyd George: Strategic priorities

-Home front

-The War Cabinet was a very successful innovation.
-It met almost daily, with Maurice Hankey as secretary, and made all major political, military, economic and diplomatic decisions.
-Rationing was finally imposed in early 1918 for meat, sugar and fats (butter and margarine) – but not bread; the new system worked smoothly.
-From 1914 to 1918 trade-union membership doubled, from a little over four million to a little over eight million.
-Work stoppages and strikes became frequent in 1917–18 as the unions expressed grievances regarding prices, alcohol control, pay disputes, dilution of labour, fatigue from overtime and from Sunday work, and inadequate housing.

-The Corn Production Act 1917 bestowed upon the Board of Agriculture the power to ensure that all land was properly cultivated, appointed a wages board to operate a new minimum wage in agriculture, and guaranteed minimum prices for wheat and oats.

-Conscription put into uniform nearly every physically fit man, six million out of ten million eligible.
-Of these, about 750,000 died and 1,700,000 were wounded.
-Most deaths were of young unmarried men; however, 160,000 wives lost their husbands and 300,000 children lost their fathers.
+Balfour Declaration

+As Prime Minister Lloyd George played a pivotal role in the establishment of a Jewish National Home in Palestine.
+His government issued the Balfour Declaration in 1917 announcing an official British commitment to support an eventual Jewish homeland in Palestine.
+Lloyd George led the war effort against the Ottomans, whose empire was broken up and taken over in large part by Britain and France.
+Britain took over Palestine.
+He presided over the Imperial Cabinet when it endorsed this policy, and he secured the backing of Britain's allies, especially the United States and France.
+He was also the principal delegate at the San Remo conference in 1920, where the League of Nations designed the Mandate for Palestine and conferred it upon Britain.
+Zionist leader Chaim Weizmann said Lloyd George initiated the Balfour Declaration and followed the development of the Zionist movement and the upbuilding of Palestine with keen interest in every stage.

 Crises of 1918

 In rapid succession in spring 1918 came a series of military and political crises.
-The Germans, having moved troops from the Eastern front and retrained them in new tactics, now had more soldiers on the Western Front than the Allies.
-Germany launched the full-scale Spring Offensive starting on 21 March against the British and French lines, hoping for victory on the battlefield before the American troops arrived in numbers.
+The Germans, having moved troops from the Eastern Front and retrained them in new tactics, now had more soldiers on the Western Front than the Allies.
+Germany launched the full-scale spring offensive starting on 21 March against the British and French lines, hoping for victory on the battlefield before the American troops arrived in numbers.
 The Allied armies fell back 40 miles in confusion, and, facing defeat, London realised it needed more troops to fight a mobile war.
-Lloyd George found half a million soldiers and rushed them to France, asked American President Woodrow Wilson for immediate help, and agreed to the appointment of French General Foch as commander in chief on the Western Front.
-He considered taking on the role of War Minister himself, but was dissuaded by the king, and instead appointed Lord Milner.
+Lloyd George found half a million soldiers and rushed them to France, asked American President Wilson for immediate help, and agreed to the appointment of French General Foch as commander in chief on the Western Front.
+He considered taking on the role of War Minister himself, but was dissuaded by the King, and instead appointed Lord Milner.

 Despite strong warnings that it was a bad idea, the War Cabinet decided to impose conscription on Ireland.
 The main reason was that trade unions in Britain demanded it as the price for cutting back on conscription exemptions for certain workers.
 Labour wanted the principle established that no one was exempt, but it did not demand that conscription actually take place in Ireland.
 The proposal was enacted but never enforced.
 The Catholic bishops for the first time entered the fray and called for open resistance to conscription.
 Many Irish Catholics and nationalists moved into Sinn Féin, a decisive moment marking the dominance of Irish politics by a party committed to leaving the UK altogether.